liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 from the mail server.
 Deleting the message from the mail server is the POP protocol's default behavior and Liferay assumes that your POP mail server behaves this way.
-Most POP clients offer an option to leave mail on the mail server after it's been downloaded but you shouldn't exercise this option.
+Most POP clients offer an option to leave mail on the mail server after it's been downloaded, but you shouldn't exercise this option.
 If you configure mail to be left on the mail server, Liferay will repeatedly send copies of each retained message along with each new email notification that's sent to subscribed users.

-When enabling message boards to import replies to email notifications, you should decide whether or not you want to you a mail server subdomain to handle notifications.
-By default the following line is set in your portal properties:
+When enabling message boards to import replies to email notifications, you should decide whether or not you want to use a mail server subdomain to handle notifications.
+By default the following property setting is specified in the portal properties:

     pop.server.subdomain=events

 This property creates a special MX (mail exchange) subdomain to receive all portal-related email (e.g., events.liferay.com).
-If you don't want to use the subdomain approach, you can unset this value to tell Liferay to use the *Email From* address specified in the Message Board's configuration to receive message board notification email replies.
+If you don't want to use the subdomain approach, you can unset this value to tell Liferay to use the *Email From* address, specified in the Message Board's configuration, to receive message board notification email replies.
 For example, the *Email From* address could be set to *replies\@liferay.com*.

 If you don't want to use a mail server subdomain, add the following line to your `portal-ext.properties` file: